 Incredulous as it sounded, I was excited to dig up one as well.
 I was guided by a well-meaning local who said it will be better to search for a ‘chaudua’ by the side of the road and look for soft rocks which when opened up will reveal intricate spiral or circular arrayed patterns.

 With my trusty driver, a camera and a small stick, we poked about in the rocks piled up by the side of the road.
 After searching for about half an hour in the blazing sun, we finally chanced upon the soft rock formation the local was talking about.
-The rock split open quite easily to reveal arrayed patterns as seen in the photos below.
+The rock split open quite easily to reveal arrayed patterns.

 It was definitely as close to an “Indiana Jones” fantasy as I as a novice could experience.
 It is unimaginable that the impressive Himalayas considered to be one of the youngest mountain ranges has immaculately preserved marine life with an ancient history going back 150 million years!